What is the NDIS?

 There are several ways that an NDIS client might pay their invoices, but only two ways are available at ABLE Clinic.

-Our policy for managing NDIS accounts, is for the account to be paid in full on the day, and the receipt issued can then be uploaded to the NDIS portal if you are self-funded, or can be sent to your fund manager for your reimbursement if you are plan-managed.
+The account to be paid in full on the day, and the receipt can be sent to your plan manager for reimbursement.

 The third way that NDIS plans are managed is by the NDIS Agency directly.
 These participants are referred to as “Agency Managed”, and the business requests payment directly from the NDIS.